Everyone needs a hobby. Or two. Or five.

 The perfect hobby is one that lets you tap into some of your energy and creativity but doesn't tap into your wallet in a significant way.
 We wanted to pull together a massive list of some great hobbies that can be done with very little financial investment.
 If you wanted to spend money, you certainly could with any of these hobbies, but they're inherently frugal in nature.

-Here are some of the best cheap but fun hobbies that you can get into:
+Here are some of the best cheap but fun hobbies that you can get into this weekend:

 If you love drinking beer, you'll love brewing it even more.
 There are some setup costs with beer brewing, but it's worth it!
 To keep it cheap, borrow equipment or pool together with some buddies.